mcandre/buttery/README.md

 ## FlipH / FlipV

-The `-stitch FlipH` or `-stitch FlipV` transition disguises jarring misalignment by reflecting the frames about an axis.
+The transisions `-stitch FlipH` or `-stitch FlipV` disguise jarring misalignment, by reflecting the frames horizontally or vertically.

 With the notation: